Towards Healthcare

 Percentage of Adults and Over Age Who Used Telemedicine in a Year in U.S., 2021

 The growing application of digital twins in healthcare has aided in the widespread adoption of telemedicine.
-A distribution digital twin implementation of a hemodialysis unit was proposed by Possik et al. to stop the spread of the COVID-19 variant Omicron and other infectious diseases.
 The system combined an agent-based discrete event simulator with a virtual reality environment.
 It also included a platform that displayed predictive analytics during the simulation run.

 For Instance,